aneldanza/bubble-party-2.0/README.md

 ## Description

-Bubble Party is a game inspired by the classic arcade game Bubble Shooter and the SpongeBob cartoon.
-This engaging game allows users to pop bubbles to gain score points.
-The game starts with a single player, and bubbles of different colors continuously grow from the top of the game area.
-The player needs to hit bubbles that are adjacent to two or more bubbles of the same color.
-There are two play modes: relaxed and time-limit.
+Bubble Party is a fun and addictive game inspired by the classic Bubble Shooter arcade game and the SpongeBob cartoon.
+In this engaging experience, players aim to pop bubbles and score points.
+The game begins with a single player, and bubbles of various colors continuously appear from the top of the screen.
+To score, players must match and hit bubbles that are adjacent to two or more bubbles of the same color.

-### Main Features:

-- Start and quit the game at any time
-- Ability to shoot bubbles
-- Accumulative score system
+There are two exciting play modes: Relaxed mode for a laid-back experience and Time-Limit mode for those who love a challenge.

+Bubble Party features a responsive design, making it fully compatible with desktop, tablet, and mobile browsers for a smooth and enjoyable gaming experience anywhere.

+## Usage

+### How to Play

+- **Shoot Bubbles**: Tap anywhere on the game canvas to shoot the shooter bubble in the direction you choose.
+The bubble will stick to the first one it touches.
+- **Bounce Bubbles**: The shooter bubble can bounce off walls.
+Use this to aim and reach difficult spots.
-- Three or more adjacent bubbles of the same color create a cluster and drop if one of them is shot
+- **Burst Bubbles**: Match three or more bubbles of the same color to make them pop.
-- Game over when the main mass of bubbles reaches the bottom of the game area
+- **Score Points**: Your score increases based on the number of bubbles you burst with each shot.
+- **Controls**:
-- Option to play sound effects or mute them
+  - **Mute**: Toggle sound effects on or off.
+  - **Pause**: Pause the game at any time.
+  - **Quit**: Exit the game.

+Enjoy playing Bubble Party!

+## Technologies Used

+- Vite
+- TypeScript
+- TailwindCSS

 ## Installation